mikezackles/Bisect/README.md

 work analagously.
 Horizontal and vertical commands can be interleaved.

 Works in normal and all visual modes.

+Attempting to cross a bisection boundary now automatically starts a new bisect.
+This prevents having to manually stop the bisection if the cursor gets "stuck".

 Clearing the Screen
 ----------------------